fygonzalo/banana/README.md

     break invalid data
     Game server-)Client: [0] Error (167)
     Game server-)Client: FIN
     end
+    opt is in league
+    Game server-)Other client: [292] Member detail
+    end
+    opt is in area of interest
+    Game server-)Other client: [1] Player
+    end
     opt is friend
     Game server-)Other client: [40] Friend detail